sc2hool8win/gcd/README.md

   - After adding the file to an empty DIR, use the ".gitkeep" file without deleting it.
   - It will create a list of PATH for the directory where the ".gitkeep" file is located.
   - It then compares that list with the name of the destination directory and changes it directly to the full path with a forward match.
   - Do a Change Directory using this.
+(If you "cd" many times, use a unique DIR name.)
   - Note: Since it refers to .git/logs/HEAD, "gcd" does not work in a repository with 0 commits.

 ## Example
 1. Suppose you have directories.
 The Git repository is `/repo`.
 `/repo/sample/hier/route1/hierA/hierB/hierC` and `/repo/sample/hier/route2/levelA/levelB/LevelC`.
-1. This is an example of moving to "hierC" first and then to "levelC".
+1. This is an example of moving to "hierC" first and then to "LevelC".
 - `cd` : (Standard change directory)
     ```bash
     $ pwd